 And that makes the lead-up to your event, like the lead-up to the release of a blockbuster movie, your chance to stoke the flames of anticipation, to get people excited.

-Here’s the problem: most live events have only a couple key spikes in interest, which often means only a couple key moments where tickets are sold.
+Here’s the problem: most live event promotion only creates a couple key spikes in interest, which often means only a couple key moments where tickets are sold.

 For festivals, 15% of tickets typically sell during the first week, then 24% during the last week, according to ToneDen.
 That leaves 61% of tickets for the weeks in between—also known as the “maintenance period.”